Madvillain was a collaboration between

 released only in 2000, were militant Islamic pamphlets.

-After a long hiatus, Dumile assumed two new personas that released
+After a long hiatus, Dumile released two albums as

 Madlib's The Beat Konducta Vol. 1-2 (Stones Throw, 2006) contains 35 hip-hop instrumental audio collages crafted with turntables, samplers and drum machines.
 Beat Konducta Vol. 3-4 (Stones Throw, 2007) targeted